 I’ve caught thousands of Greenback Cutthroat trout in my life, but it turns out that I haven’t.

-Anyway, I can’t say that I’m at all distraught, and in fact I’m actually kind of amused.
-It really doesn’t remove any of the joy I’ve experienced in fishing for these fish; it doesn’t matter what they’re called.
-I think Shakespeare may have said something about names at one point in history…
+Anyway, I can’t say that I’m at all distraught; It really doesn’t remove any of the joy I’ve experienced in fishing for these fish; it doesn’t matter what they’re called.
+Shakespeare said something about names and roses…

-One hundred years ago, one guy stuck a fish in a trough and assured another guy that it was a Greenback.
-Since that time, hundreds of thousands of people–maybe even millions– have caught Greenback Cutthroats throughout our Rocky Mountain waterways.
-That’s a fact.
-Except it isn’t.
+A hundred years ago, a guy stuck a fish in a lake and told another guy that it was a Greenback; since that time, people have been catching Greenback Cutthroats all over our Rocky Mountain waterways.
+Except… apparently we haven’t.

-Think about that the next time you think you know something just because you read it on a placard or because your high school science teacher told you so.
+Next time you think you know something because you read it on a placard or because your science teacher told you so, maybe think twice.